njsmith/metamodule/README.rst

 * CPython 2.6, 2.7
 * CPython 3.2, 3.3, 3.4, and pre-releases of 3.5

-I suspect it will *work* on pretty much every version of CPython, I just don't have convenient access to older versions to test.
+I suspect it will *work* on pretty much every version of CPython that has a working ``ctypes``, I just don't have convenient access to older versions to test.

 As far as I know we do not yet support PyPy, Jython, etc., but we will as soon they catch up with Python 3.5 and start allowing ``__class__``